erw85/portfolio/index.md

 I’m Erin Webreck, a PhD student in Texts & Technology at the University of Central Florida, where my research focuses on how technology is reshaping the practice of law and access to justice.

-I bring nearly two decades of experience in legal publishing and product development, most recently as Lead of Data Discovery and Enrichment at LexisNexis.
+I bring nearly two decades of experience in legal publishing and product development to my studies at UCF; my current role is Lead of Data Discovery and Enrichment at LexisNexis.
 My work has centered on building digital tools that help legal professionals work smarter and more efficiently.

-Before moving into legal technology, I earned a JD/MA dual degree from American University’s Washington College of Law and School of International Service.
+Before moving into legal technology, I earned JD/MA dual degrees from American University’s Washington College of Law and School of International Service.
 I’ve also taught college writing at American University and hold certifications as a PMP, Lean Six Sigma Green Belt, and Agile Associate.

 ---